- SAP acquired the vendor called Qualtrics, a vendor that most people in SAP has never heard of.

 More Amazing Qualtrics Review Quotes from Glassdoor

 The Provo Qualtrics building checks out!
-Apparently, you can bring you dog to work.
+You can bring your dog to work.
 Isn’t having a dog at work a bit co-dependent?
-Doe the dogs come to the meetings also?
+Do the dogs come to the meetings also?
 If so, do they have input?
 Who wants to have to accept recommendations from someone’s dog?
-Also what is Qualtrics’ position on parrots and other pet birds?
+Also, what are Qualtrics’ position on parrots and other pet birds?

 This quote is not particularly relevant, but it is amusing, so we included it.

 “So many dogs running around the office.
 It’s like a zoo now.
 If you are allergic, stay clear of this office.”